containrrr/watchtower/docs/arguments.md

 ```

 ## Filter by enable label
-Watch containers where the `com.centurylinklabs.watchtower.enable` label is set to true.
+Update containers that have a `com.centurylinklabs.watchtower.enable` label set to true.

 ```
             Argument: --label-enable